-Erika brings more than 14 years of experience in progressive politics and issue advocacy, and a keen awareness of the relationship between policy-makers and the public engagement that awakens them to the need for change to her role as Director.
+Erika brings more than 14 years of experience in progressive politics and issue advocacy, and a keen awareness of the relationship between policy-makers and the public engagement that awakens them to the need for change.
 At The Raben Group, Erika works with clients whose interests address opportunity gaps, ranging from reproductive freedom to diversity to economic justice.
 Erika has assisted these clients with messaging, stakeholder engagement, and communications strategies to earn media and intensify public awareness.
 Erika has worked on Capitol Hill, spent four years on the road electing Democrats to governorships and Congress, and served as Political Director at a national advocacy organization overseeing a federal PAC, ballot measure campaigns, and electoral strategy.

 Erika currently co-leads Raben engagements with Democracy In Color and Green 2.0, campaigns that push for increased diversity among national Democratic Party and environmental movement leadership, respectively.
 Erika has also helped a major veterans services organization (VSO) secure new federal funding for wounded veterans whose service injuries resulted in infertility.
 In this capacity, Erika organized a coalition of over 15 VSOs and partners for bipartisan advocacy efforts targeting congressional committees on Veterans’ Affairs.
 The year-long campaign resulted in a 2017 appropriation for in-vitro fertilization treatment, a service that had been denied as a matter of policy to veterans for the past 25 years.